Crash107/IS218-final/userstories.md

 Loyalty Program Development
 - Initiative: develop loyal customer base
 - Create and launch loyalty program to reward customers and encourage more visits

+User Story 1

+Emmie sees the flavor's section on the main page of the site

+Action: clicks on flavors

+Result: sees her favorite childhood flavors

+User Story 2:

+Emmie sees deals that the website offers if she enters her email to become a member

+Action: Emmie creates an account

+Result: Emmie receives a 30% discount off her next order